AnnaLara/predicting_loan_repayment/README.md

 I have been working with a startup in Seattle that grants small loans (up to 500\$) to people with no credit score.

-Loans for people with no credit score is an unexplored business opportunity, as there are around 50000 people in Uniteed States without credit score.
+Loans for people with no credit score is an unexplored business opportunity, as 1 in 10 American consumers has no credit history.
 On one hand, this startup helps people granting them a loan when noone else would, and on the other hand, the positive outcome is reported to the credit authorities, so that customers can start building credit history.

 I have built a Logistic Regression model that predicts the probability of default and paying back.